Large induced subgraphs with prescribed degree parity: Introduction

-An \emph{odd induced subgraph} of a graph $G$ is an induced subgraph $H$ of $G$ such that every vertex of $H$ has an odd degree in $H$.
-Let $f_o(G)$ be the maximum order of an induced subgraph of a graph $G$ of order $n$ without isolated vertices.
-Resolving a problem of Alon, Caro \cite{Caro1994} proved that $f_o(G)=\Omega(\sqrt{n})$.
-Caro \cite{Caro1994} conjectured that in fact $f_o(G)=\Omega(n)$.
-Scott \cite{Scott1992} showed that $f_o(G)=\Omega(n/\log n)$.
-Finally, Ferber and Krivelevich \cite{FK} proved the following:
+For odd induced subgraphs, let $f_o(G)$ denote the maximum order of an odd induced subgraph of a graph $G$.
+Let $G$ be a graph of order $n$ without isolated vertices.
+Resolving a problem of Noga Alon, Caro \cite{Caro1994} proved that $f_o(G)=\Omega(\sqrt{n})$ and conjectured the linear lower bound $f_o(G)=\Omega(n)$.
+Scott \cite{Scott1992} subsequently obtained $f_o(G)=\Omega(n/\log n)$, and the conjecture was finally settled by Ferber and Krivelevich.

-\begin{theorem}[Ferber-Krivelevich Theorem] \cite{FK} Every graph of order $n$ without isolated vertices has an odd induced subgraph of order at least $cn$ for $c=10^{-4}$. \end{theorem}
+\begin{theorem}[Ferber-Krivelevich \cite{FK}] Every graph of order $n$ without isolated vertices contains an odd induced subgraph of order at least $cn$, where $c=10^{-4}$. \end{theorem}

-In Section \ref{sec:FK}, we extend the Ferber-Krivelevich Theorem to graphs with vertices labeled 0 or 1 such that in the desired induced subgraph $H$, the 0-labeled vertices are of even degree and the 1-labeled vertices are of odd degree.
-We prove that there exists the desired induced subgraph $H$ of order at least $c'n$, where $c'=10^{-5}$.
+In Section~\ref{sec:FK} we generalize this theorem to graphs whose vertices are labeled by parities.
+Given a labeling $\ell:\ V(G)\to\{0,1\}$, write $V_i=\ell^{-1}(i)$ and define